An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Spacetime of a gravitational wave

 Here, the function:

 gives the time and space variation of the gravitational wave.
 The 4-wavevector of the gravitational wave is:

 where $K$ is the wavenumber of the gravitational wave.
 Without loss of generality, I have taken the spatial direction of the gravitational wave as $\hat z$.
-This metric is identical to that of \citet{Pyne1996}, with their rotation matrix $R$ set equal to the identity matrix.
+This metric is identical to that of Pyne et al. \cite{Pyne1996}, with their rotation matrix $R$ set equal to the identity matrix.

 It is convenient to write:

 where $\eta_{\alpha\beta}$ is the usual metric for Cartesian coordinates in Minkowski spacetime, equal to $g_{\alpha\beta}$ in the limit $h\rightarrow 0$.
 The polarization matrix for the gravitational wave is: